zapier/zapier-platform-cli/README.md

   create: {
     display: {
       label: 'Add Movie',
-      description: 'Adds a new movie to the catalogue.'
+      description: 'Adds a new movie to the catalog.'
     },
     operation: {
       perform: {